lborguetti/netfilter-hands-on/README.md

 - Router is a node with interfaces on more than one network

-- The Linux Kernel's IP layer keeps a table of different `routes', describing how to get to various groups of IP addresses
+- The Linux Kernel's IP layer keeps a table of different `routes`, describing how to get to various groups of IP addresses

 ## Groups of IP Addresses: Network Masks